avaneev/prvhash/README.md

 	uint64_t rv = prvhash_core64( &Seed, &lcg, &Hash );
 	double v = ( rv >> ( 64 - 53 )) * 0x1p-53;

+## PRVHASH64_64M ##

+This is a minimized implementation of the `prvhash64` hash function.
+Arguably, it's the smallest hash function in the world, that produces 64-bit hashes of this quality level.
+While this function does not provide a throughput that can be considered "fast", due to its statistical properties it is practically fast for hash-maps and hash-tables.

 ## Entropy PRNG ##

 PRVHASH can be also used as an efficient general-purpose PRNG with an external